CRPS – RSD: what are the effective treatments?

 However, this is not the only cause and doctors seem to be certain that there are other factors that trigger CRPS.

 Can CRPS be cured?

-In most cases, the CPRS is a permanent condition.
-When the SPC is diagnosed and treated in advance, there is a possibility that it may disappear permanently.
-However, in most patients the aim is to reduce pain and slow down symptoms.
+In most cases, CPRS is a permanent condition.
+When the condition is diagnosed and treated in advance, there is a possibility that it may disappear permanently.
+However, in most patients the aim is to reduce pain and slow down the existing symptoms.
 One of the most effective treatments that has seen a high number of patients recovering is the administration of neridronate.

 Neridronate is a third-generation amino-bisphosphonate.
 Several pharmacological and clinical studies are already available in the literature, which place neridronate as very well tolerated even at high dose levels.

 Officially approved as a treatment for complex regional pain syndrome in Italy, neridronate can be administered both intravenously and intramuscularly and is a valid option for the treatment of CRPS with contraindications to the use of oral bisphosphonates and for cases with contraindications or inability to receive intravenous administration of these drugs.
 Furthermore, although the official authorised use of neridronate is limited to only 3 bone diseases, many experimental and clinical studies confirm the logic of its use and demonstrate its efficacy in other pathological bone conditions characterised by alterations in bone remodelling.